-In determining admissions, priority will be given to those applications where the parental application is received by the published deadline date 31 October 2019.
+In determining admissions, priority will be given to those applications where the parental application is received by the published deadline date 31 October 2021.

 If you return your application after the closing date your application will be classed as Late unless exceptional circumstances exist.
-The Local Authority will consider your reasons, provided they are received before 22 November 2019 and if they are exceptional, consider your application along with those received on time.
-Examples of what may be considered as exceptional circumstances are a family who have just moved into the area (proof of ownership or tenancy agreement will be required).
-If your reasons are not exceptional then your application will not be processed until after 1 March 2020.
 You should be aware that this will reduce your chance at gaining a place at the school you want.